Fylde coast football loses its gentle giant

 “He never married or had children, but he had a dog he loved and they were an institution in local football.”

 Postman Dennis even put his trusty pet to good use in service of the Alliance as Dave Connor recalls.

 “When he was refereeing and there were doubts over whether a pitch was playable, he would stand in the centre circle and throw a stick for the dog to chase.
 If the dog and the stick made it back, the pitch was playable.”

 Indeed, Dave remembers Dennis spending a lot of time on the halfway line in his refereeing days.
 “Yes, Dennis always boasted that he could referee matches without leaving the centre circle.
 He said it was because his eyesight was so good.”

-A minute’s silence in Dennis’ memory will be held at all Alliance games on Sunday, December 3.
+A minute’s silence in Dennis’ memory will be held at all Alliance games this Sunday.